 Black history and culture are a vital part of Kalamazoo's past, present and future.
 Residents and visitors to Kalamazoo can take advantage of a number of opportunities to celebrate and discover Black history and culture all year round at some of our museums, attractions and organizations that offer concerts, exhibitions, workshops and more.

-We encourage you to also Visitors can also check out and support Kalamazoo’s stellar array of Black-owned and -operated businesses here.
+Visitors can also check out and support Kalamazoo's stellar array of Black owned-and-operated businesses by visiting the directory at Black Wall Street Kalamazoo.

 Exhibits & Attractions